meshmakers/octo-tools/readme.md

 - $ROOTPATH: The base directory of Octo Mesh. e. g. ~/Development/meshmakers/.
 This directory is called root directory
 - $TOOLSPATH: The directory of the tools repository.  e. g. ~/Development/meshmakers/octo-tools
 - $INFRASTRUCTUREPATH: The directory of infrastructure within the tools repository. e. g. ~/Development/meshmakers/octo-tools/infrastructure
+- $NUGETPATH: The directory of stored nuget packages of octo mesh. e. g. ~/Development/meshmakers/nuget
+- $GLOBALNUGETPACKAGESPATH: The global nuget package path of .NET. e. g. {use profile path}/.nuget/packages/

 ### Definitions